Press resources

 Is player voice public?

-Public frequencies are public, like real radio, and their traffic is replayable on taccom.io.
-Operators can restrict their transmissions to radio owners only, and squads can lock a private frequency so only their access list can hear it, on the device and on the web.
+Yes and no. Public frequencies are public, like real radio, and their traffic is replayable on taccom.io.
+Operators can restrict their transmissions to radio owners only, and squads can broadcast over private frequencies.
+Players can lock frequencies so only their access list can hear it, on the device and on the web.

 Which games does it work with?